awsdocs/aws-codepipeline-user-guide/doc_source/file-reference.md

 ## imageDetail\.json file for Amazon ECS blue/green deployment actions<a name="file-reference-ecs-bluegreen"></a>

 An `imageDetail.json` document is a JSON file that describes your Amazon ECS image URI\.
-If you are deploying container\-based applications for a blue/green deployment, you must generate the `imageDetail.json` file to provide the Amazon ECS and CodeDeploy job worker with the image identification to retrieve from the repository, such as Docker Hub\.
+If you are deploying container\-based applications for a blue/green deployment, you must generate the `imageDetail.json` file to provide the Amazon ECS and CodeDeploy job worker with the image identification to retrieve from the image repository, such as Amazon ECR\.

 **Note**
 The name of the file must be `imageDetail.json`\.